 Alexander J. Beeby is a litigator who helps business owners and managers to resolve disputes regarding employment, bankruptcy and other areas of their business.

 Alex worked as a founding manager of a successful food cooperative and administered phone and data networks for small and large businesses.
 While in law school, he worked for state and federal judges, in a county prosecutor's office and at Larkin Hoffman.
-Alex provides pro bono representation for victims of domestic abuse through the Tubman Safety Project and asylum applicants through the Advocates for Human Rights.
+Alex provides pro bono representation for asylum applicants through the Advocates for Human Rights.